IndicoDataSolutions/IndicoIo-ruby/README.md

 Calling multiple APIs with a single function
 ---------
-There are two multiple API functions `predict_text` and `predict_image` (and their batch counterparts).
-These functions are similar to the existing api functions, but take in an additional `apis` argument as an array of strings of API names (defaults to all existing apis). `predict_text` accepts a list of existing text APIs and vice versa for `predict_image`.
+There are two multiple API functions `analyze_text` and `analyze_image` (and their batch counterparts).
+These functions are similar to the existing api functions, but take in an additional `apis` argument as an array of strings of API names (defaults to all existing apis). `analyze_text` accepts a list of existing text APIs and vice versa for `analyze_image`.

 Accepted text API names: `text_tags, political, sentiment, language`